samf/v4bug/README.md

 ## building

-run "./build" in the top level directory, and look at the public directory.
+Run "./build" in the top level directory, and look at the public directory.
+A `grep underline public/main.css` would ideally show a line that is specifying the `underline` class, but with the bug, there won't be a line containing `.underline`.

 ## to reproduce the bug...